tldr-pages/tldr/pages/linux/pkg-config.md

 `pkg-config --libs {{library1 library2 ...}}`

-- Get the list of libraries, their dependencies, and proper cflags for using with gcc:
+- Get the list of libraries, their dependencies, and proper cflags for gcc:

 `pkg-config --cflags --libs {{library1 library2 ...}}`